coderfast/MyIAModelChat/TRAINING-GUIDE.md

 ```

 ### Common Bottlenecks
-1. Data loading (use more workers, prefetch)
+1. Data loading (use `--use-cache` for 12x speedup)
 2. GPU transfer (use pinned memory)
 3. AIML parsing (cache parsed files)
-4. Tokenization (use batched encoding)
+4. Tokenization (use batched encoding with SentencePiece)